OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 Day 1, Mar 8: (D)

 Upon arrival in Havana, we begin our DESALES UNIVERSITY CUBA TOUR tour with a panoramic tour of Revolutionary Square where there will be time for some great photo ops.
-The square is notable as being where many political rallies take place and Fidel Castro and other political figures address the Cuban people.
+The square is notable as being where many political rallies take place and where Fidel Castro and other political figures address the Cuban people.
 Pope John Paul II, during his 1998 first visit by a Pope, and Pope Francis in 2015, held large Masses there during papal visits to Cuba.
 We will see Havana University, the U.S. Embassy, the famous Malecon and the Paseo Del Prado.
-Hotel check-in and dinner tonight at a private paladar (restaurant) with a delicious welcome to Cuba dinner!
+Hotel check-in and dinner tonight at a private paladar (restaurant) with a delicious welcome to Cuba dinner.
+The paladar owners will share with you what they had to overcome in order to operate a private business in Cuba.

 Day 2 Mar 9th: (B,L,D)